Farm-to-table: Hands-on Planting and Harvesting Summer Camps for NYC Kids

 [UPDATED: February 23, 2013] If your child loves digging in the dirt and messing around in the kitchen as much as mine does, then camps that offer planting, harvesting and cooking activities are a summer dream come true.
 Even for kids who are less, shall we say, dirt-inclined, these programs offer a wonderful opportunity to learn about the farm-to-table movement as they harvest fruits and vegetables right here in NYC.
 Here are five programs where city kids can get a literal taste of farm life.

 Butter Beans Food & Garden Summer Camp – West Village

-Campers harvest vegetables and fruit from rooftop gardens, shop at local farmers markets, collect honey from beehives, grow plants from seed, prepare pickles and jams, and even make their own ice cream from scratch!
-Busing available from certain areas in Manhattan, Brooklyn and Queens.
+Campers harvest vegetables and fruit from rooftop gardens, shop at local farmers markets, collect honey from beehives, grow plants from seed, prepare pickles and jams, and even make their own ice cream from scratch.
+Kids also learn about the farm-to-table movement first-hand from food pioneers, chefs and gardeners.

 Garden Explorers at the Old Stone House of Brooklyn – Park Slope